The International Spectator - About

-The journal aims to provide academics, practitioners, opinion- and decision-makers, as well as interested laymen with thought-provoking and policy-oriented articles, opinions, and book reviews on a wide spectrum of foreign policy issues.
-Topics range from ongoing international issues, with an emphasis on regions and themes of traditional interest to Italy, especially European politics and European integration, the Mediterranean and the Middle East, to transatlantic relations, as well as rising questions on the international agenda such as Asian security, climate and energy, and migration and development.
+The International Spectator aims to provide academics, practitioners, opinion- and decision-makers, as well as interested laymen, with thought-provoking, analytically sound, theoretically informed and policy-oriented research articles, opinion essays and book reviews on foreign policy issues.
+Topics cover the entire spectrum of international affairs from ongoing international politics, economics and security affairs to pressing questions on the international agenda such as climate and energy, global migration and development.

-All articles in this journal undergo rigorous peer review, based on initial editor screening and anonymized double-blind refereeing by at least two independent, expert reviewers.
+The two kinds of articles published – opinion essays and research articles – undergo rigorous peer review, based on initial in-house screening by the journal's editors and double-blind anonymous refereeing by at least two independent, expert reviewers.

 Read the Instructions for Authors for information on how to submit your article.

 The International Spectator is covered by the following abstracting and indexing services: ESCI - Emerging Sources Citation Index, PIO - Periodicals Index Online, CSA Worldwide Political Science Abstracts, International Bibliography of the Social Sciences, PAIS International, Current Abstracts, International Political Science Abstracts Database, Peace Research Abstracts, Political Science Complete, Public Affairs Index, TOC Premier, EI (Online), Scopus, PubMed, ArticleFirst, Electronic Collections Online, PAIS International, International Political Science Abstracts Database.